Guide

 Why use this tool

-• Reduce failed imports and confusing file errors.
+• Reduce failed uploads, broken reports, and confusing CSV errors.

-• Build confidence before using a CSV in another system.
+• Check whether a CSV file is safer to use in another system.

 Expected result